category of go

 Please Note: In the event of inclement weather, if the Milwaukee Public Schools are closed, the meeting will be canceled and rescheduled for a later date.

-October 14, 2014 - Basics for Pro Se Help Desk volunteers and Pro Bono attorneys in Chapter 7 cases - Nathan DeLadurantey and Phil Rosenkranz
+October 14, 2014 - Co-sponsored by the Eastern District of Wisconsin Bar Association - Basics for Pro Se Help Desk volunteers and Pro Bono attorneys in Chapter 7 cases - Nathan DeLadurantey, Phil Rosenkranz, Bruce Lanser, and Julie Darnieder

 November 18, 2014 (Note: this is the THIRD Tuesday) - Supreme Court Year in Review and Preview of Next Term - Pete Blain and Tom Shriner